 - If any participants have special needs that will need to be accomodated

-Fee: $2.00 per student; One chaperone for every 10 students is free of charge, additional chaperones are charged $2.00 each.
+Fee: $2.00 per student for school groups; One chaperone for every 10 students is free of charge, additional chaperones are charged $2.00 each.
 Payment can be made via a single check made out to "USU/Swaner EcoCenter" or by credit card, please no large sums of cash.
 The credit card option is only possible if your field trip is based out of the Swaner Ecocenter (winter field trips only).
 We can also invoice your school or school district.
 You will be charged for the number of students you bring.
 Thus, if you arrive with a check made out for a certain number of students/chaperones, and you arrive with more, we will invoice your school for the difference.
 A limited number of scholarships for field trips are available for Title I schools.
 You can inquire about this option when you schedule your trip.

 Student/Chaperone Numbers: We require you to bring 1 chaperone for every 10 students (see fee structure above).
 A minimum of 5 students is required for any trip.
 At this time we can only accomodate groups with a maximum of 50 students.
 Younger siblings of students in the class are not allowed on field trips.
 Chaperones or teachers may not bring their younger children when they chaperone a field trip.
 Younger children are often a distraction to the group and the leaders.